mellowsea/TheMellow/src/TheMellowWay/The-Mellow-Way.md

 ---
 title: The Mellow Way (Full Text)
 slug: the-mellow-way-full-text
-excerpt: Opening the unity between the named and the nameless is the door to all wonder, the awe of all awes, understanding of all understandings.
+excerpt: Written and edited over the summer and fall of 2022, this is Dave Winnyk's interpretation of Dao De Jing.
+A description of the way life is.
-date: 2022-11-10
+date: 2022-06-18
-author: Dave Winnyk (Mellowsea)
+author: Dave Winnyk
 ---
 <br>